-In Q6 College we appreciate the vital importance of encouraging our students to become as independent as possible in all areas of their life.
+At Q6 College we appreciate the vital importance of encouraging our students to become as independent as possible in all areas of their life.
 However, many will continue to require 24-hour support from their families and carers.
-As Q6 will be the last education provision in their journey we focus on giving them strategies and to help them face future challenges.
+As Q6 will be the last education provision in their journey we focus on giving students the strategies and help they will need to face future challenges.

 One of the main concerns of our students and their families are how they will face their future when they will not have so much support as the educational network is able to offer them.
-This is the reason why we think our mission is to show our students how to be as independent as their skills and understanding allow.
+This is the reason why our mission is to show our students how to be as independent as their skills and understanding allow.